-We value the importance of having a diverse leadership team because it provides a richer experience and a broader perspective to leadership and decision-making.
+We recognize the value and advantages of diverse ideas and are committed to increasing the presence of underrepresented groups within key areas of the organization.
+Having a diverse leadership team provides a richer experience and a broader perspective to leadership and decision-making.

-As a result of our broader diversity strategy that began in 2015, 23% of our executive officers and 36% of corporate senior management positions (Vice-President or above) are held by women.
+As a result of our broader diversity strategy that began in 2015, 27% of our executive officers company-wide and 18% of corporate senior management positions are held by women.